AJMansfield/Intelligence-Core-Public/kttu02.5.md

   but you're able to find a route across, hopping between several large boulders that had come to rest there the night before.

+- thoughts about discussion?

 The ascent proves more challenging.
 It's not a technically demanding climb, but even acclimatized as you are to the low oxygen atmosphere, you find yourself panting from exertion, and need to rest frequently.

-Nydia has much less trouble though, and ascends ahead of you to anchor ropes to the rock, making the climb easier.
+the three halflings have much less trouble though, and X ascends ahead of you to anchor ropes to the rock, making the climb easier.

 All things considered, your party makes it up the other side without incident,